Last Updated on January 17, 2025

 Bhavnath Mahadev Temple (Gujarat)

-Perched among the foot of Mt.
-Girnar and known for being an important Jyotirlinga this temple should definitely be visited not only because of its religious significance but also to witness the grandeur it displays.
-The entry way of the temple consists of a large structure depicting a shiv linga and is completely golden in color that feels like it exudes spirituality.
-The beautiful surrounding of the undulating mountains and the profound history that this place holds makes it a must visit during your visit to Gujarat.
+Perched at the foot of Mt.
+Girnar and known for being an important Jyotirlinga, this temple should definitely be visited not only because of its religious significance but also to witness the grandeur it displays.
+The entryway of the temple consists of a large structure depicting a Shiv Linga, completely golden in color, which exudes spirituality.
+The beautiful surroundings of the undulating mountains and the profound history this place holds makes it a must-visit during your trip to Gujarat.

 Best Time to Visit – October to April